TechLabs-Berlin/st-birdsAI/blog.md

 lasso_mining.png

-We later realized that the prediction for mining-related deforestation needs one more parameter which is the , so we decided not to perform prediction.
+We later realized that the prediction for mining-related deforestation needs few other parameters which are the availability of minerals and its location, so we decided not to perform prediction.

 ### DS Yulia Guseva